Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ### Why Google DNS?

 - In my region, Google DNS is fast and reliable.
-- DNS-over-TLS is enabled, providing a "measure of privacy" and security.
-- Other providers didn’t perform well for me.
+- Other providers and root servers did not perform well for me.
-- Configure your system to your own preference!
+- Feel free to configure your system to your own preference!

 ### Aren’t Verizon FiOS delegated prefixes dynamic?